RevinderDev/revinderdev.github.io/content/tech_interview.md

 on the candidate and decide whether or not to give them an offer.

-I am okay with that part as well, though I would rather see them conduct quick call with the candidate, something like 15 minutes just to see if they like the candidate on a personal level.
+I am okay with that part as well, though I would rather see them conduct quick calls with the candidate, something like 15 minutes just to see if they like the candidate on a personal level.
 This call should be done by a manager who would end up being the manager of a candidate (should he accept given offer).
+On the other hand though, if the recruitment process was sufficient, there would be no need for that call at all, unless perhaps for company wide positions - Department Leads or similar.

 ---
 # What can we do about it

-Most importantly dedicate more time for the process.
+Most importantly, dedicate more time for the process.
 Leave personal bias out of the equation.
-Add more scope to the interviews that vary depending on the skill of candidate and position he is applying for.
+Add more scope to the interviews that vary depending on the skill of the candidate and position he is applying for.

 Looking at a big picture, it can look like this: